Skip to content

 '''

-Return a dictionary of available indicators.
-Keys are the commonly used abbreviations,
+Returns a dictionary of available performance indicators.
+The keys are

-and values are the corresponding full indicator names.
+commonly used abbreviations, and the values are the corresponding full

 '''